tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 When profit exists:
 - Fees are applied first
-- Remaining profit is converted into LOOP
+- A portion of verified retained surplus is minted into LOOP according to the Dynamic Mint Ratio (DMR).
+The remainder remains unminted and retained by the system.
 - LOOP represents completed, realized surplus

 There is no yield token emission, no pre-mint, and no inflation schedule.